moznion/BenchMarker/README.md

 ### `cmpThese($count, $codes)`

-Print results of timethese as a comparison chart.
+Print results of timeThese as a comparison chart.

 - `$count`